rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ##### How is a B+ tree defined?

-- It is similar to a binary tree in concept but with a fan out that is defined through a nuber $n$.
+- It is similar to a binary tree in concept but with a fan out that is defined through a nuber $n$ where $n$ is the maximum number of children a node can have.
 - All paths from root to leaf are the same length (depth)
 - Each node that is not a root or a leaf has between $[n/2]$ and $n$ children.
 - A leaf node has between $[(n-1)/2]$ and $n-1$ values